mitkapanarin/finalProject_ticketBlaster/notes.md

 in checkout i have to put correct details in order co continue with paying???

 Events can be added to Cart even if its 0 tickets

+in ticketHistory, events that are passed should be faded